btholt/es6-react-pres/speakersNotes.md

 - We're using koa but this code would nearly work as is with Express.
 For those who don't know koa, it's written by the same guy who did Express, TJ Holowaychuck, and functions very similarly, only it uses ES6 generators instead of callbacks for its middleware.
 It's super cool and really simple to use.
 - We read in a basic lodash template (`basicTemplate.html`) and use that with lodash to stick the markup we're about to render there.
 There are a few ways to go about doing this but I've found this to be the simplest.
 - We're also taking advantage of koa's static and mount modules to get our font-awesome and CSS/JS files mounted in the correct places.
 Static just serves every file in that directory with the proper headers (kinda like how PHP servers can do it) and mount just mounts whatever middleware's action that follows it to that URL.
 Pretty cool.
-- Inside the get method we use React's `renderToString` method to get React to spit out its first render.
+- Inside the get method we use ReactDOMServer's `renderToString` method to get React to spit out its first render.
 Notice that the componentDidMount method will not run yet because it actually hasn't mounted on the DOM yet.
 So we won't see the movies yet as those APIs will be made on the client.
 If you want those to show, you need to get a bit more fancy about it but we're not going to do so here.
 - You can take this a lot of places.
 Our page is pretty ugly because we don't have a lot of good data without calling out to the API so you can give it better place holders or spinners to let people know it's loading.
 You can also take this markup (because right now the initial markup won't change unless we change it ourselves) and stick it in the cache and always serve that instead of making React doing it on every request.
 All beyond the scope of the class but things you should be thinking about for your apps.
 - So let's give it a shot.
 Run `node app.js` from the CLI to see if it starts up.
 It should be listening on port 3000.
 Notice the header is there and you'll likely also see the other posters this time before it renders (they were there before too, they just usually get rendered out before you saw them.)
 - Also note that React may yell at you for the random numbers generated for the placeholder images.
 You probably shouldn't use random numbers; you should use some sort of action that will reliably give you the same sequence of answers every time.